hwdsl2/setup-ipsec-vpn/README.md

 <details>
 <summary>
-Click to see the VPN script in action (terminal recording).
+See the VPN script in action (terminal recording).
 </summary>

 **Note:** This recording is for demo purposes only.
 VPN credentials in this recording are **NOT** valid.